 The third lens question

 It seems relatively certain that there will be the classic LG configuration with a standard and a wide-angle lens.
 But what is the third camera for?
-Clearly, a lens with telephoto function would be conceivable, but a sensor for better photos in the dark is also possible.
+Clearly, a lens with telephoto function would be ideal, but a sensor for better photos in the dark is also available.
+Both were confirmed at the official launch.

 The notch will celebrate its V-series debut with the LG V40.
 Overall, the design will be based on the LG G7 ThinQ.
 If we consider LG's statements on the subject of displays, the LG V40 should be equipped with an OLED panel.
 LG named display technology as the most important distinguishing feature between the G and V series.
 A Snapdragon 845 should also be taken for granted at this point in the year.